Damms/azure-resume/README.md

 ### Step 4 - Point a custom DNS domain name to your Azure CDN endpoint

 Now I have a Azure CDN endpoint for the static website I will add a DNS CNAME record to point subdomains to the Azure CDN endpoint.
-For experience I moved my domain registry to use Azure DNS Zones and created the DNS records there, however this is optional you can use your current domain registar if you prefer.
+For experience I moved my domain registry to use Azure DNS Zones and created the DNS records there, however this is optional you can use your current domain registrar if you prefer.

 ![image](https://github.com/user-attachments/assets/e89852f3-9da8-417a-8f1a-a56012b72cce)